 How long will you live there?

-Part of that relates to the unpredictability of the housing market, no one can know for sure what a property will be worth in the future, and part has to do with the upfront costs of buying, such as closing costs.
+Part of that relates to the unpredictability of the housing market; no one can know for sure what a property will be worth in the future.
+Another part has to do with the upfront costs of buying, such as closing costs.

 Because of these issues, many experts say you shouldn’t even consider buying unless you expect to stay in the home at least five or more years, enabling you to build up some equity.